 Tap or mains water is deemed unsuitable, being too hard (alkaline) and because it contains (added) fluoride and chlorine, as well as nitrate (fertilizer) and pesticide residues from agricultural run-off.
 Although these cannot be removed, chlorine levels can at least be reduced by aerating the water either by passing it through a hose with a sprinkler head or splashing it into a container which is left uncovered.

-Water from a fresh chalk stream (like the one above in the water meadows at St Cross, Winchester, England) is ideal for Biodynamics, although some wine growers slightly lower (acidify) the pH of alkaline spring or river water with cider or vine vinegar before using it.
+Water from a fresh chalk stream is ideal for Biodynamics, although some wine growers slightly lower (acidify) the pH of alkaline spring or river water with cider or vine vinegar before using it.

 Water carries the beneficial ‘etheric formative forces’ the biodynamic preparations contain onto the land and into the crops growing there, and thus into us when we eat those crops, helping our physical and mental well-bearing.